enolive/slidev-theme-datev-scc/example.md

 # Navigation

-Hover on the bottom-left corner to see the navigation's controls panel
+Hover on the bottom-left corner to see the navigation's controls panel[^1]

 ### Keyboard Shortcuts